alexanderclayton/Playground/README.md

 1. .class:  represented as class="[class-name]".
 This will make everything in the specified section follow the CSS rules.
 2. #id:  represented as id="[id-name]".
 Takes priority over class.
 3. *:  represented as [insert-later].
 Takes priority over everything, applied to the entire index.html file.

+9/9 4:20PM:  Added index2.html and style2.css to mess around.
+The originals were getting a bit cluttered.